wp-plugins/radio-station/readme.txt

 Use the shortcode `[master-schedule]` on any page.
 This will generate a table containing your show details.

+The following attributes are available for the shortcode:
+			'time' => The time format you with to use.
+Valid values are 12 and 24.
+Default is 12.
+			'show_link' => Display the title of the show as a link to its profile page.
+Valid values are 0 for hide, 1 for show.
+Default is 1.
+			'display_show_time' => Display start and end times of each show after the title in the grid.
+Valid values are 0 for hide, 1 for show.
+Default is 1.

-If you wish to display the schedule in 24-hour time format, user `[master-schedule time="24"]`.
+For example, if you wish to display the schedule in 24-hour time format, use `[master-schedule time="24"]`.

 = How do I get the last song played to show up? =